devservice-ora/AI/AI_Mindtools_and_Mapping_Framework.md

 * **Advanced Modeling Applications:** Specialized environments like Rational modeling software, Visio, Erwin, and System Architect by Teleologic are frequently leveraged by engineers to structure complex systems and organize thought processes.
 * **Data Modeling & Management Software:**
   * **Microsoft Excel:** An excellent environment to represent a specific concept or idea and its related sub-concepts within a single data grid.
-  * **Microsoft Access:** Provides robust user facilities to create tables, design fields, and establish relationships between data tables.
+  * **[Relational Database Management System (RDBMS)](https://github.com/devservice-ora/articles/blob/main/MindTools%20-%20Database%20and%20Relationship.pdf):** Like Microsoft Access, it provides robust user facilities to create tables, design fields, and establish relationships between data tables.
   * **Microsoft Project:** A project management tool offering graphical features to map out tasks or visually break down a large task into smaller, manageable sub-tasks.
 * **Unified Modeling Language (UML):** Long utilized in the engineering field, UML is an excellent example of a traditional engineering mindtool used to break a complex problem into small, manageable, or explainable parts.